jdan/thatjdanisso.cool/articles/2020-05-22-functions-that-go-backwards.md

 	transition(Middle, wait, End).
 ```

-We can query with this rule like so:
+We use it like so:

 ```prolog
 ?- [fsm].